JanLeipzig/ViennaCCCdb/README.md

 ### Manual editions to CellPhoneDB
 - for 'CCL3L1' no uniprot id was given, 'P16619' was used manually
 - interactions with 'IFNA*' genes are excluded since no uniprot ids were given in 'protein_input.csv', see https://github.com/JanLeipzig/ViennaCCCdb/issues/1
 - interactions with 'HLA' genes are excluded since no uniprot ids were given in 'protein_input.csv' possibly due to them beeing manually curated.
-Manual uniprot ids would have to be consistent with liana consensus.
+Manual uniprot ids would have to be consistent with liana consensus